garrett-lieb/challenge-week-4-trivia-game/README.md

-# challenge-week-4-trivia-game
+# javascript-trivia-game
-a java script trivia game developed as a homework exercise in week for of the edX bootcamp at u of Oregon
+a java script trivia game developed as a homework exercise in week 4 of the edX bootcamp at u of Oregon

 ## Description